-- Council resources are released in accordance with the Council's approved procedures and budgets; - Payments are supported by appropriate documentation, either in the form of an original trade invoice or other form of document confirming the payment as due; - Members take an active role in reviewing supporting documentation and approving expenditure for release; - All discounts due on goods and services supplied are identified and appropriate action taken to secure any applicable discount; - > The correct analysis has been applied to invoices when processed; and, - Expended VAT is appropriately identified for recovery through reclaims prepared and submitted to HMRC quarterly.
+- ➤ Council resources are released in accordance with the Council's approved procedures and budgets; - ➤ Payments are supported by appropriate documentation, either in the form of an original trade invoice or other form of document confirming the payment as due; - ➤ Members take an active role in reviewing supporting documentation and approving expenditure for release; - ➤ All discounts due on goods and services supplied are identified and appropriate action taken to secure any applicable discount; - The correct analysis has been applied to invoices when processed; and, - > Expended VAT is appropriately identified for recovery through reclaims prepared and submitted to HMRC quarterly.

 We note that an official ordering system continues in place, which we consider affords the Council an effective control over procurement with copies of purchase orders married to resultant trade invoices.
-To ensure compliance with the above criteria, we have examined a sample of 78 payments in the financial year, including all those individually in excess of £1,000, together with every 20^{th} transaction as recorded in the cashbook in the year to date.
-Our test sample totals £256,250 equating to 63% by value of non-pay related expenditure in the year with no issues arising.
+To ensure compliance with the above criteria, we have examined a sample of 75 payments in the financial year including all those individually in excess of £1,000, together with every 20th transaction as recorded in the cashbook in the year.
+Our test sample totals £294,115 equating to 78% by value of non-pay related expenditure in the year.

-We are also pleased to note the continued use of the certification stamp, which is affixed to each purchase invoice, also noting that the Chief Officer initials these approving the payment.
-We also note that a schedule of payments continues to be provided to members at the monthly Council meeting for their review and sign-off, which is clearly evident from the filed documentation provided for our examination.
+We are also pleased to note the continued use of a suitably designed certification stamp, which is affixed to each purchase invoice also noting that the Chief Officer initials these approving the payments.
+We also note that a schedule of payments continues to be provided to members at the monthly Council meeting for their review and sign-off.